 - To edit a version of the step other than the default, click Show versions in the edit step dialog and select the version you want to edit.

 - Before you start editing, check to see if there is a Usage tab.
 This tab appears when the step is used in a flow, and lets you see where the step is used so you know what flows your change might impact and what changes you might not be able to make.

 - Make your changes.
 If you're prevented from making a change, it means that change could break an existing flow on another canvas.
 There are a few ways you can still make the change:

 - Use the Usage tab to find where the step is used, remove it from the flow, and then come back and make the change.

 - Create a new version of the step, leaving the existing version intact.
 You can then look at the Usage tab for the previous version and switch the version used in those flows, if appropriate.
 Keep in mind that if you make a breaking change, it might cause flows to break when users update the flow to use the new version.

 - Create a new step by copying this one, then come back to this step and see where it's used on the Usage tab, replacing those instances with the new step, if appropriate.

 - If you've made changes to settings that are used in the script (for example, the endpoint or inputs), make sure you update the script.

 - Click Save when you're done making your changes.

-The following table lists which changes are allowed when a version of a step is in use, which are not allowed, and which are allowed in certain situations or where there's some detail you should be aware of (these are marked with a * in the table).
+The following table lists which changes are allowed when a version of a step is in use on another canvas, which are not allowed, and which are allowed in certain situations or where there's some detail you should be aware of (these are marked with a * in the table).
 All of these changes are allowed if the version of the step isn't in use.
 If you need to make a breaking change, you can create a new version of the step or copy it as a new step.